“Human beings, by changing the inner attitudes of their minds, can change the outer aspects of their lives.”

 MOVING INTO GRATITUDE

-Get into the habit of thinking what you have to be grateful for versus what you do not have.
+Get into the habit of thinking about what you have to be grateful for versus what you do not have.
 Keep a gratitude journal and jot down the things that you have to be grateful for.
 Engaging in this activity can change the neural pathways in your brain and help you live a more joyful life.